davidzhao1015/davidzhao1015.github.io/_posts/2025-04-09-delay-diganosis-survival-analysis.md

 📖 **Python Documentation:** [Lifelines Survival Analysis Library](https://lifelines.readthedocs.io/)

-# 3. ASMD Case Study: Analyzing Time-to-Diagnosis
+# ASMD Case Study: Analyzing Time-to-Diagnosis

 ## Understanding the dataset

-For this analysis, the age-at-diagnosis data derived from a **scientific publication** by Cassiman et al. (2016) on ASMD patient outcomes [[source](https://www.sciencedirect.com/science/article/pii/S1096719216300580)].
+For this analysis, the age-at-diagnosis data derived from a [scientific publication](https://www.sciencedirect.com/science/article/pii/S1096719216300580) by Cassiman et al. (2016) on ASMD patient outcomes.

 Each row in the dataset represents an **individual patient**, with the following key variables: